No. 3 Georgia romps to 63-17 victory over FCS Murray State

-ATHENS, Ga.
-(AP) — D’Andre Swift ran for two touchdowns, Jake Fromm threw for 166 yards and a score, and No. 3 Georgia broke loose in the second quarter Saturday on the way to a 63-17 blowout of FCS school Murray State.
+D’Andre Swift ran for two touchdowns, Jake Fromm threw for 166 yards and a score, and No. 3 Georgia broke loose in the second quarter for a 63-17 rout of FCS school Murray State on Saturday.

-With temperatures climbing into the mid-90s, Georgia (2-0) got off to a sluggish start and went to the second quarter tied at 7 after giving up a long touchdown pass to the Racers (1-1).
+With temperatures climbing into the mid-90s, the Bulldogs (2-0) were tied 7-7 after giving up a long touchdown pass.

-But the Bulldogs finally erupted for a 35-point barrage in the second period.
+But they erupted for a 35-point barrage in the second period.

+“We were just kind of ready to go,” Fromm said.
+“We weren’t playing as clean as we wanted.
+But we settled down, settled in and played some ball.”

 Brian Herrien ran 2 yards for the go-ahead score.
 J.R.
 Reed scooped up a fumble and went 14 yards for a touchdown.
 Swift tacked on a 10-yard TD run.
 Fromm hooked up with freshman George Pickens on a 15-yard scoring play.
 Finally, redshirt freshman Zamir White darted for a 6-yard score, sending Georgia to the locker room with a 42-7 lead.

-Fromm and most of the starters were able to take the rest of the day off, giving Georgia a chance to give some of its young prospects their first extensive playing time.
+Fromm, Swift and most of the starters were able to take the rest of the day off, giving Georgia a chance to give some of its young prospects their first extensive playing time.

+“We definitely got to see some young guys in there,” Swift said.
+“I’m glad.”

 Fromm completed his last nine passes and finished 10 of 11.
 Swift rushed for 67 yards on just six carries.
 Pickens hauled in a 43-yard catch with a diving, somersaulting effort and finished with four receptions for 78 yards.

 Preston Rice was effective against Georgia’s defense, completing 20 of 25 for 216 yards.
+But Murray State (1-1) rushed for just 23 yards.

 The Bulldogs had 269 yards on the ground, led by White with 72 yards on eight carries.
 Freshman Kenny Atkinson showed off the backfield depth with nine carries for 61 yards.